AurelijusJarasius/drifting-ireland/README.md

  1. Clicked on `Settings` on the navigation menu in the repository
  2. I then selected the `Pages` menu on the side bar.
- 3. In the first dropdown menu labeled `Source` I selected the branch of the name `main` from the dropdown.
+ 3. In the first dropdown menu labelled `Source` I selected the branch of the name `main` from the dropdown.
- 4. In the next dropdown labeled `/root` I left as the default option.
+ 4. In the next dropdown labelled `/root` I left as the default option.
  5. Selected Save

 > I then received a notification from GitHub that my project is being deployed and after about 1 minute & a couple of refreshes of the page it was ready and live.